jlaamanen/flayer/examples/01-simple-example/README.md

-# 01-simple-example
+# 02-session-example

-This example contains the minimal setup for a full-stack Flayer application.
+This is an example project that demonstrates

 ## Client